-- This tour is appropriate for hikers with good fitness
+- This tour is appropriate for high intermediate to advanced hikers with good fitness

 - Includes daily gear transport, Ready Camp Kitchen gear and setup, water and firewood

 - Trip starts and ends in Tucson, AZ

 - Total group size limited to (12) per trip

 TOUR DESCRIPTION (Passage Map)

 The southern passages of the Arizona Trail beautifully demonstrate the biodiversity and rugged nature of the AZT, and this adventure features the first 86 miles.
 From rolling grasslands to pine forest, past a cobalt-blue lake and through seldom-visited canyons, this itinerary is sure to be one of the most popular.
 Contrary to popular belief, the southern part of the state is not the lowest, nor is it the warmest, so be prepared for a variety of temperatures, including snow near the summit of Miller Peak.
 Gazing south into the mountains of Mexico is a splendid way to begin the adventure, and walking into the tiny town of Patagonia, traversing the foot of the Santa Rita Mountains and then trekking toward Tucsonto finish will leave you with many wonderful memories of your time along the AZT.

 We created this trip for those who don’t want a guide, don’t want to be supported during the week and generally just want their own self-serve adventure with a bit of logistical assistance.
 Each day we relocate a very deluxe camp setup (provided by Ready Camp) of (2) 10×10 canopies, full kitchen, dry firewood, camp chairs, fresh water, coolers of food and beverages (you purchase prior to trip) and all your personal gear like tents, bags and clothing.
 You can go as cheap or deluxe as you want on food, beverages and amenities!!